-Students on the flat-fee tuition system are those who complete their course of study without transferring in any credits.
-Those students are not eligible for a refund for courses dropped at any point in the academic year, as all courses are required within the prescribed curricula.

-Students must repeat the dropped course in a subsequent semester when it is offered, by reregistering at no additional cost.
+Drop: Students paying the flat-fee tuition are not eligible for a refund for courses dropped at any point in the academic year, as all courses are required within the prescribed curricula.
+Students must repeat the dropped course in a subsequent semester, by re-registering at no additional cost.